-Proposal Submission Forms Proposal ID 838767 Acronym ALFALFA 5 - Call specific qu iestions Eligibility Researcher (fu Eligibility Researcher (future fellow) 1.
-Were you in the last 5 years in military service?
-O Yes No 2.
-Did you spend time on procedures for obtaining refugee status (according to the 1951 Geneva O Yes No Other Questions ses only, the European Commission REA asks for permission to publish future fellow) should the proposal be retained for funding. ellow) give this permission? ●Yes ⊖ No 2 Some national and regional al public research funding authorities run schemes to fund MSCA
+5 - Call specific questions

+Eligibility Researcher (future fellow)

+1. Were you in the last 5 years in military service? ○ Yes ●No Other Questions 1.
+For communication purposes only, the European Commission REA asks for permission to publish ●Yes ○No the name of the researcher (future fellow) should the proposal be retained for funding.
+Does the researcher (future fellow) give this permission?
 2. Some national and regional public research funding authorities run schemes to fund MSCA applicants that score highly in the MSCA evaluation but which cannot be funded by the MSCA due to their limited budget.
-In case this proposal could not be selected for funding by the MSCA, do the researcher and supervisor consent to the European Commission disclosing to such authorities the results of its evaluation (score and ranking range) together with their names and contact details, non-confidential proposal title and abstract, proposal acronym, and host organisation?

-3. Is there a secondment in Member States or Associated Countries envisaged in Part B of this ⊙Yes ⊖No přoposal?
+In case this proposal could not be selected for funding by the MSCA, do the ⊖Yes ●No researcher and supervisor consent to the European Commission disclosing to such authorities the results of its evaluation (score and ranking range) together with their names and contact details, nonconfidential proposal title and abstract, proposal acronym, and host organisation?
+3. Is there a secondment in Member States or Associated Countries envisaged in Part B of this ●Yes ∩No proposal?

-n which sector is the secondment in Member States / Associated Countries foreseen?
+In which sector is the secondment in Member States / Associated Countries foreseen?

-☑ Academic ☑ Non Academic
+☑ Academic □ Non Academic

 Do you already know the organisation to which this secondment will be?
+Yes ONo

 Name Vrije Universiteit Amsterdam

 Country Netherlands